VanillaPlusPlus/InfectedHordesPlus/README.md

 # Installation:
 - Download the projects zip file.
 [Here](https://github.com/VanillaPlusPlus/InfectedHordes/archive/master.zip)
-- Uncompress the Zip folder, and move the InfectedHordes folder into the same location where init.c is located.
+- Uncompress the Zip folder, and move the InfectedHordesPlus folder into the same location where init.c is located.

 **Example location:** ```/mpmission/dayzOffline.chernarusplus/```